-Beyoncé, Jennifer Lopez & More Attend Kobe & Gianna Bryant Memorial
+Beyoncé, Jennifer Lopez & More Attend Kobe & Gianna Bryant's Memorial

 Kobe and Gianna were laid to rest in a private funeral earlier this month.

 All of the proceeds from the celebration of life ticket sales were donated to the Mamba and Mambacita Sports Foundation.
-According to the website, the organization "exists to further Kobe and Gianna Bryant's legacy through charitable endeavors in sports.
+According to the website, the organization "exists to further Kobe and Gianna Bryant's legacy through charitable endeavors in sports."

 success!